 Sometimes, all you need are a few cheap items to have an effective therapy session with adult patients.
-Cue the local Dollar Store!
-A magical place with a dizzying jumble of items: all $1 each!
+Cue the local dollar store!

 Each item includes treatment tips.
 Your materials may be cheap, but your treatments shouldn’t be anything less than top-notch!
 Here are dozens of the best speech therapy materials from the dollar store!